spatialos/gdk-for-unity/docs/get-started.md

 <%(/Expandable)%>

-## Opening the FPS starter project in Unity Engine
+## Opening the FPS starter project in the Unity Editor

-From your Unity Engine file browser, navigate to where you downloaded the FPS starter project and open the `workers/unity` directory inside the project to get started.

-<%(Callout type="info" message="Opening a Unity project for the first time may take while, as Unity needs to import and process the project's assets.
-Why not make yourself a cup of tea while you wait?")%>
+Launch the Unity editor.
+It should automatically detect the project but if it doesn't, click Open and select `gdk-for-unity-fps-starter-project/workers/unity`.

 #### Before you start, apply these quick bugfixes:
 <%(#Expandable title="Fix Shaders")%>